Paul F Agris

 We would also like to thank our Sessions Chairs/Co-chairs of the confernece Miral Dizdaroglu, National Institute of Standards and Technology, USA; Tahir H Tahirov, University of Nebraska Medical Center, USA; Robert M Brosh Jr., National Institute on Aging, NIH, USA; Patrick Arbuthnot, University of the Witwatersrand, South Africa for their outstanding contribution to make a successful conference.

-Conference Series is prerogative to thank the Organizing Committee Members, Keynote speakers, Chair and Co-chairs on transcribing the plenary sessions and workshops in a diversified and variegate manner to make this conference an enviable artefact.
+Conference Series LLC LTD is prerogative to thank the Organizing Committee Members, Keynote speakers, Chair and Co-chairs on transcribing the plenary sessions and workshops in a diversified and variegate manner to make this conference an enviable artefact.

-Conference Series 2nd International Conference on Molecular Biology, Nucleic Acids & Molecular Medicine would not have reached the pinnacle if not with the support of international, multi-professional steering committee and coordination of the Journal of Transcriptomics: Open Access, Journal of Proteomics & Bioinformatics, Metabolomics: Open Access; hence, we express our best gratitude.
+Conference Series LLC LTD 2nd International Conference on Molecular Biology, Nucleic Acids & Molecular Medicine would not have reached the pinnacle if not with the support of international, multi-professional steering committee and coordination of the Journal of Transcriptomics: Open Access, Journal of Proteomics & Bioinformatics, Metabolomics: Open Access; hence, we express our best gratitude.

 After the successful completion of the conferences we are glad to announce our next upcoming conference which is going to be held in Canada.